 Of course, life is simply too short to taste all of them!
 Perhaps you already know some of these local specialties, but maybe you haven't still tasted some fruits and vegetables that have been grown in Tuscany for centuries.
 You can find them at some farmers’ markets or as a main ingredient in very special dishes offered by the best restaurants around the region.

 Some of these foods are actually on the brink of extinction and are protected by custodian farmers (coltivatori custodi) chosen by the regional government in order to grow and promote them.
 Let's take a look at just 12 of these 100% Tuscan fruits, vegetables and beans (source: Regione Toscana, Prodotti Agroalimentari Toscani ):

-Fico dottato (Dottato fig) The Dottato fig variety is light in colour, both outside and inside.
+Fico dottato (Dottato fig): the Dottato fig variety is light in colour, both outside and inside.
 The tree is large and sturdy, with green leaves.
 The fig is good fresh, served with cold cuts, or dried.
-The famous figs of Carmignano are made using this variety.
+The famous dried figs of Carmignano are made using this variety.

 Pesca Regina di Londa (Londa peach): the Pesca Regina contains a white pulp in a white and red striped skin.
 It boasts a hard consistency, a very sweet flavour and a strong and penetrating scent.
 It is grown in the provinces of Arezzo and Florence.

 Pomodoro costoluto fiorentino (Florentine "costoluto" tomato): the very characteristic aspect of this tomato are their ribs (costole), from which it takes its name.
 It's very red, juicy, flavourful and aromatic, used traditionally for preparing pappa al pomodoro.